matematiflo/CompAssistedMath2023/Lean/week2.md

 This is basically saying that we can replace a function of two variables `h` from `T₁ × T₂` to `T₃` by a *family* `g` (indexed by `T₁`) of [*partial applications*](https://en.wikipedia.org/wiki/Partial_application) from `T₂` to `T₃`.

 Here is for instance a family of sequences of natural numbers.
-This uses the power function (denoted using the caret symbol `^`), which was imported at the beginning of this file via the `import data.int.basic` command.
+This uses the power function (denoted using the caret symbol `^`), which was imported at the beginning of this file via the `import data.nat.pow` command.

 ```lean
 def u (q : ℕ) (n : ℕ) : ℕ := q^n